Are the triple lock’s days numbered? Labour refuses to commit to key pension policy

 Pensioners set for bumper pay rise - but William Hague calls floor on payments ‘unsustainable’

-The future of the state pension ‘triple lock’ appears in doubt after Angela Rayner joined Rishi Sunak in refusing to say whether the measure would stay after the next election.
+The future of the state pension “triple lock” appears in doubt after Angela Rayner joined Rishi Sunak in refusing to say whether the measure would stay after the next election.

 William Hague, the former Tory leader, also described it as “unsustainable” and called for it to be phased out.